-The books of Roman and Galatian are complementary.
+The books of Romans and Galatians are complementary.
 The former is a comprehensive discourse on the foundational doctrines of the Christian faith which is rooted in the gospel of the grace of God.
-It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin, through the fleshly works of the law.
+It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin through the fleshly works of the law.

 The Jewish legalists in Galatia besmirched the character of Paul.
-They denied his calling, demonised his teachings and persuaded the Galatian believers to reject the truth and adopt a works-based, legalist gospel.
+They denied his calling, demonised his teachings, and persuaded the Galatian believers to reject the truth and adopt a works-based, legalistic gospel.
 They claimed adherence to the Law and taught that works of the flesh were necessary for both justification and sanctification.

-The gospel Paul preached was given to him directly from the Lord Jesus, and those who disagreed with him, opposed God Himself.
+The gospel Paul preached was given to him directly from the Lord Jesus and those who disagreed with him opposed God Himself.
 His gospel was recognised and endorsed by the other apostles, for the gospel of grace was the good news that was turning the world upside down.
-However, those who reject the gospel of Paul, reject the one Who said, "he is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel'.
+However, those who rejected the gospel of Paul, rejected the one Who said, "he is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel."

-There were many good men that accompanied Paul on his various missionary journeys, and many more, including the apostles in Jerusalem who were "with" Paul - in body, in spirit, in truth and in the furtherance of the one and only gospel of God, and Jesus Christ, Who gave Himself for our sins, so that He might rescue us from this present evil age, according to the will of our God and Father, to Whom be the glory forevermore.
-Amen
+There were many good men that accompanied Paul on his various missionary journeys, and many more, including the apostles in Jerusalem, who were 'with' Paul - in body, in spirit, in truth, and in the furtherance of the one and only gospel of God.

-Heavenly Father, we praise and thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lays out the gospel of salvation.
-Thank You for my great salvation, the freedom we have in Christ Jesus and the warning against legalism in the epistle to the Galatians.
-Keep the pulpits of today's churches free from legalism we pray, and give discernment to your people so they may recognise legalistic teachings and expose those who would try to bring Your people back under bondage.
-Help me to recognise when legalism rears its ugly head and I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ - in Whose name we pray, AMEN.
+Heavenly Father, I praise and thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lay out the gospel of salvation.
+Thank You for my great salvation, the freedom I have in Christ Jesus, and the warning against legalism in the epistle to the Galatians.
+Keep the pulpits of today's churches free from legalism and give discernment to your people so they may recognise legalistic teachings and expose those who would try to bring Your people back under bondage.
+Help me to recognise when legalism rears its ugly head and I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ, in Whose name I pray, AMEN.